RadoslawCzubak/bikeer/README.md

 - [ ] **User Authentication**: Users can create an account and log in for personalized experiences.
 - [ ] **Firebase Synchronization**: Possible synchronization of data with the cloud for online data storage, ensuring independence from a specific device.
 - [ ] **Route Saving**: Saving cycling routes for later review and analysis.
+- [ ] **Bike Repair Shops**: The application will provide a list of bike repair stations in the area.